 But what happens to brands that succumb to poor customer service?

-According to a study by NewVoiceMedia, poor customer service is costing businesses more than $75 billion a year.
+According to a study, poor customer service is costing businesses more than $75 billion a year.
 But that’s not all.
 Around 39% of all the surveyed customers said they would never use the company again after just one poor customer service experience.

-No matter if you are a customer success manager at a Fortune 500 company or the CEO of a small startup, this blog will help you discover the 20 benefits of customer service.
+No matter if you are a customer success manager at a Fortune 500 company or the CEO of a small startup, this blog will help you discover the top 15 customer service importance.

 It’s time to leave mediocre customer service behind and delight customers!

-Besides bolstering your brand’s position in the market, unrivaled customer service brings many attention-grabbing benefits.
-Let’s look at the top reasons why customer service is important for any business today.
+Besides boosting your brand’s position in the market, unrivaled customer service brings many attention-grabbing benefits.
+Here are 15 impeccable reasons that highlight the importance of customer service for any business:

 When you acquire a new customer, it costs you five times more than retaining an existing one.

-When you master not just acquiring new customers, but retaining your existing ones, it sets a solid foundation for your entire organization.
+When you master acquiring new customers and retaining your existing ones, it sets a solid foundation for your entire organization.

-Why does customer service play an important role in customer retention?
+Why does customer service play an essential role in customer retention?

 Customers are ready to repurchase from a business that offers impeccable customer service.
 According to a study, 52% of consumers say they have made an additional purchase from a company after just one positive customer service experience.

-Therefore, it is clear that customer retention carves the clearest path to business longevity and success.
+Therefore, it is clear that customer retention carves the most straightforward path to business longevity and success.

 According to a report by Gallup, companies that have happier employees show 147% higher earnings per share than their competitors.